remotion-dev/remotion/packages/docs/docs/lambda/aws-sqs-lambda-integration.md

  cdk deploy
 ```

-This will deploy the functions,
+This will orchestrate the generation of resources defined in the CDK stack, which are CloudFormation templates in the background.

 ```bash title="deploy"
  Bundling asset apigw-sqs-app-stack/enqueue-function/Code/Stage...